rknightuk/intersect/src/pages/indieweb/mastodon/index.md

 - [https://indieapps.space](https://indieapps.space) - Exclusively for accounts dedicated to apps.
 Lots of cool indie apps on here.
 - [https://mastodon.macstories.net](https://mastodon.macstories.net) - MacStories own instance for the team.
 Hopefully we see more sites do this in the future.

+[https://instances.social/](https://instances.social/) helps you choose an instance, also has an API.

 ## Web clients

 - [Elk](https://elk.zone/home)